abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

     }
 }
 ```
-## Enumerated Composition
+## Constrained Composition

-The Enumerated Composition allows clients to request a composition by specifying the number and characteristics of the components to assemble into a composition.
+The Constrained Composition allows clients to request a composition by specifying the number and characteristics of the components to assemble into a composition.
 The selection of the ResourceBlocks is delegated by client to the Composition Service.
-In enumerated composition, the client does not need to comprehend Resource Zones.
+In constrained composition, the client does not need to comprehend Resource Zones.

-create and manage the life cycle of composed resources through pre-defined [Resource Blocks](#resource-blocks) and [Resource Zones](#resource-zones).
-Since Resource Blocks are self contained entities within a Resource Zone, clients are able to pick and choose specific Resource Blocks for their composition request.

-An example of choosing a Resource Block according to the binding rules and providing details of specific Resource Blocks in the a create (POST) request can be found in the [Create a Composed Resource](#create-a-composed-resource) section.

-Another industry standard server design which fits into the example of Specific Composition is defined in the [Bladed Partitions Mockup](#references).
-In this example, a Multi-Blade Enclosure consisting of a disaggregated hardware chassis can be bound together to create what are called [partitioned servers](http://www.computerworld.com/article/2593387/server-partitioning.html).
-These partitions can be composed using the Specific Composition.
-The Redfish service implements each blade within the enclosure as a Resource Block with `ResourceBlockType` set to either `Compute` or `Storage`, and allows the clients to combine multiple Resource Blocks to create a composed Computer System, which is a partitioned server.

 # Appendix

 ## Workflows for a Client making a Composition Request

-There are two workflows for a client make a compostion request, depending on whether the request is for a specific composition or an enumerated composition.
+There are two workflows for a client make a compostion request, depending on whether the request is for a specific composition or an constrained composition.

 Here are the few operations that a client is expected to use during creation and management of Composed Systems using the Redfish Composition models.
 The examples below expect the client will have a valid Redfish session or Basic Authentication header.